notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [2048] **NPPM_SETSTATUSBAR**
-*Sets value in the specified field of a statusbar.*
+*Sets a string in the specified field of a statusbar.*

 **Parameters**: